 XR is undoubtedly changing the landscape of arts and culture, and there are plenty of examples of museums thriving due to the implementation of smart tech.

 The J Paul Getty Museum in Los Angeles was one of the first to provide a virtual museum tour in the wake of the COVID-19 shutdown last spring.
 The tour allowed visitors to get up close and personal with masterpieces such as Van Gogh’s Irises and Renoir’s La Promenade.
 The set-up was simple; using Google Arts and Culture to provide a ‘museum view’ that lets users look inside gallery spaces and click on artworks for more information.

 Similarly, the Vatican Museums offered its own virtual experience for users, who could spend time with the intricate murals and soaring vaulted ceilings.
 Tour guides also offered narration for each interactive space.

 The thing that these examples have in common is that they don’t intend to deliver the same blockbuster museum experiences as the Singapore’s Story of the Forest exhibition, instead they have used immersive experiences on a more economical scale to simply continue the relationship between visitor and institution at a time when they aren’t together.

 Even once the pandemic has faded into a distant memory, the message is clear: engaging with audiences through digital content, online experiences and accessibility initiatives will be critical to the survival and long-term success of museums of galleries in the future.
 Those that can’t connect with an audience beyond their walls will have a much harder time drawing visitors in to enjoy their in-real-life exhibitions and collections.

 XR solutions are becoming increasingly common in museums around the world – but what does this mean for the cultural sector as a whole?
-We’ll be discussing this and more at the MuseumNext XR Summit taking place virtually this July.
-Make sure you don’t miss out.
+We brought together leading museums to discuss this in 2021.
+Replay tickets to watch all the presentations are available here.